Mordecai Place

 Join us as we delve into Mordecai Place's rich history, subdivisions, geography, and the plethora of opportunities that await both residents and visitors alike.

-Originally developed in the 1920s, this charming community has undergone thoughtful revitalization and expansion over the years, seamlessly blending its historic charm with modern amenities and conveniences.
+This charming historical Raleigh community has undergone thoughtful revitalization and expansion over the years, seamlessly blending its historic charm with modern amenities and conveniences.

 The Mordecai community traces its roots back to the late 18th century when Joel Lane first established the city of Raleigh.